House of Wittelsbach: Bavarian branch

-The Bavarian branch kept the duchy of Bavaria until its extinction in 1777.
+The Bavarian branch kept the Duchy of Bavaria until its extinction in 1777.

 The Wittelsbach Emperor Louis IV acquired Brandenburg (1323), Tyrol (1342), Holland, Zeeland and Hainaut (1345) for his House but he had also released the Upper Palatinate for the Palatinate branch of the Wittelsbach in 1329.
 His six sons succeeded him as Duke of Bavaria and Count of Holland and Hainaut in 1347.
-The Wittelsbachs lost the Tyrol with the death of duke Meinhard and the following Peace of Schärding – the Tyrol was finally renounced to the Habsburgs in 1369.
+The Wittelsbachs lost the Tyrol with the death of Duke Meinhard and the following Peace of Schärding – the Tyrol was finally renounced to the Habsburgs in 1369.
 In 1373 Otto, the last Wittelsbach regent of Brandenburg, released the country to the House of Luxembourg.
 On Duke Albert's death in 1404, he was succeeded in the Netherlands by his eldest son, William.
-A younger son, John III, became Bishop of Liège.
+A younger son, John III, became Prince-Bishop of Liège.
 However, on William's death in 1417, a war of succession broke out between John and William's daughter Jacqueline of Hainaut.
 This last episode of the Hook and Cod wars finally left the counties in Burgundian hands in 1433.

 Emperor Louis IV had reunited Bavaria in 1340 but from 1349 onwards Bavaria was split among the descendants of Louis IV, who created the branches Bavaria-Landshut, Bavaria-Straubing, Bavaria-Ingolstadt and Bavaria-Munich.
 With the Landshut War of Succession Bavaria was reunited in 1505 against the claim of the Palatinate branch under the Bavarian branch Bavaria-Munich.

 From 1549 to 1567 the Wittelsbach owned the County of Kladsko in Bohemia.

 Strictly Catholic by upbringing, the Bavarian dukes became leaders of the German Counter-Reformation.
-From 1583 to 1761, the Bavarian branch of the dynasty provided the Prince-electors and Archbishops of Cologne and many other Bishops of the Holy Roman Empire, namely Liège (1581–1763).
-Wittelsbach princes served for example as Bishops of Regensburg, Freising, Liège, Münster, Hildesheim, Paderborn and Osnabrück, and as Grand Masters of the Teutonic Order.
+From 1583 to 1761, the Bavarian branch of the dynasty provided the Prince-electors and Archbishops of Cologne and many other bishops of the Holy Roman Empire, namely Liège (1581–1763).
+Wittelsbach princes served at times as Bishops of Regensburg, Freising, Münster, Hildesheim, Paderborn and Osnabrück, and as Grand Master of the Teutonic Order.

 In 1623 under Maximilian I the Bavarian dukes were invested with the electoral dignity and the duchy became the Electorate of Bavaria.
 His grandson Maximilian II Emanuel, Elector of Bavaria served also as Governor of the Habsburg Netherlands (1692–1706) and as Duke of Luxembourg (1712–1714).
-His son Emperor Charles VII was also king of Bohemia (1741–1743).
+His son Emperor Charles VII also claimed the throne of Bohemia (1741–1743).
 With the death of Charles' son Maximilian III Joseph, Elector of Bavaria the Bavarian branch died out in 1777.